devops-sre-learning/protera/question_3/README.md

 Design Choices & Trade-offs

 This was designed to test in GCP Free tier but can easily be more production ready by adding instances and uncommenting the load balancer sections.
 I did not test the LB because I did not want to incur charges.
+I did change the default instances back to 2 but I tested with only 1.

 | Area          | Choice                     | Trade-off                                       |